salernolabs/rescuegroups/doc/request/EventAnimalAttendance/readme.md

 #### ::setEventLocationUrl

-Sets eventLocationUrl field with a value of type url.
+Sets eventLocationUrl field with a value of type string.

-    $query->setEventLocationUrl(url);
+    $query->setEventLocationUrl(string);

 #### ::setEventLocationAddress